-You are entitled to be kept informed as to the status of your matter and to request and receive copies of papers.
-You are entitled to sufficient information to allow you to participate meaningfully in the development of your case.
+You are entitled to be kept informed as to the status of your case and to request and receive copies of papers via mail or email.
+You are entitled to sufficient information to allow you to participate meaningfully in the development and conclusion of your case.

-You are entitled to have your legitimate objectives respected by your attorney, including whether or not to settle your matter (court approval of a settlement is required in some matters).
+You are entitled to have your legitimate objectives respected by your attorney, including whether or not to settle your case (court approval of a settlement is required in some cases).

-You have the right to privacy in your dealings with your lawyer and to have your secrets and confidences preserved to the extent permitted by law.
+You have the right to privacy in your dealings with your lawyer and confidences preserved to the extent permitted by law.

 You are entitled to have your attorney conduct himself ethically in accordance with the Code of Professional Responsibility.